1. Home

 4. iv) realize a “Global One Team” by fostering a sense of solidarity among management teams of the entire Shiseido Group and instilling the consciousness of participating in the running of the Company.

-Under the Company’s performance share units, the Company will grant a reference share unit to each of the eligible parties once every fiscal year, and on each annual grant, the number of fiscal years that the payment relates to shall be one fiscal year.
-To make such grants, the Company shall establish multiple performance indicators whose evaluation period is for three years including the fiscal year related to the payment.
-The Company shall use the respective achievement ratios of each performance indicator to calculate the payment rate in a range from 50% to 150% after the end of the evaluation period, and it shall use the payment rate to increase or decrease the number of share units.
-The eligible parties shall be paid monetary remuneration claims for the delivery of the shares of the Company’s common stock and cash corresponding to the applicable number of share units, and then each eligible party shall receive delivery of shares of common stock of the Company by paying all the monetary remuneration claims using the method of contribution in kind.
-Meanwhile, it features a fixed portion involving a set payment in addition to its performance-linked portion.
-As such, the LTI is designed to help eligible parties realize the aims of more robustly ensuring that their sense of interests consistently aligns with those of our shareholders, curbing potential damage to corporate value and maintaining substantial corporate value over the long term, and helping to attract and retain competent talent.
+Under the Company’s performance share units, the Company grants a reference share unit to each of the eligible parties once every fiscal year, and on each annual grant, the payment relates to the respective fiscal years.
+To make such grants, the Company establishes multiple performance indicators with an evaluation period of three fiscal years including the fiscal year related to the payment.
+The Company uses the respective results of each performance indicator to calculate the payment rate in a range from 50% to 150% after the end of the evaluation period, and it uses the payment rate to increase or decrease the number of share units.
+The eligible parties are paid monetary remuneration claims for the delivery of the shares of the Company’s common stock and cash corresponding to the applicable number of share units, and then each eligible party receives delivery of shares of common stock of the Company by paying all the monetary remuneration claims using the method of contribution in kind.
+Furthermore, in order to realize the aims of consistently aligning the sense of interests with those of our shareholders, curbing potential damage to corporate value, maintaining substantial corporate value over the long term, and attracting and retaining competent talent, the Company sets a minimum payout rate of 50%, establishing a fixed portion in addition to the performance-linked portion.

-The Company has introduced the malus and clawback provisions for performance share units.
-Specifically, in certain conditions, such as in case of serious misconduct of the eligible parties, the Compensation Committee is entitled to make the decision to reduce the number of the share units or receive a refund.
+The Company adopts the malus and clawback provisions with regard to performance share units.
+Specifically, under certain conditions, such as in case of serious misconduct of a person eligible for payment, the Compensation Committee may, based on its decision, reduce the number of share units or receive a refund.

 〔LTI schedule〕